-Choosing pod networking use cases - Amazon EKS
+Choosing Pod networking use cases - Amazon EKS

-Choosing pod networking use cases
+Choosing Pod networking use cases

 Amazon EKS node type Amazon EC2 Fargate

-SNAT for pods Yes (default is false) Yes (default is false) Yes (true only) Yes (true only)
+SNAT for Pods Yes (default is false) Yes (default is false) Yes (true only) Yes (true only)

 Capabilities

-Security group scope Node Node Pod Pod
+Security group scope Node

 Amazon VPC subnet types Private and public Private and public Private only Private only

-Network policy (Calico) Compatible Compatible
+Network policy (VPC CNI) Compatible Compatible

 Compatible